sugartechllc/TPG/README.md

 # Total Precipitation Gauge
 ## Overview
 A python module for interacting with the Sutron Total Precipitation Gauge (TPG).
+The tpgtochords module is provided, which will send tpg readings and other system health metrics to a [CHORDS portal](https://github.com/ncar/chords).

 The TPG onboard logger is configured and controlled by commands sent via the RS-232 port.